Sumit-adeppa/Automated-CI-CD-Pipeline/README.md

 }<br>
 }<br>

-STEP 4: Configure Git Repository:
+STEP 4: Configure Git Repository:<br>
-Replace the placeholder Git repository URL (https://github.com/Sumit-adeppa/Library.git) with your actual repository URL
+Replace the placeholder Git repository URL (https://github.com/Sumit-adeppa/Automated-CI-CD-Pipeline.git) with your actual repository URL<br>

-STEP 5: Save the Pipeline:
+STEP 5: Save the Pipeline:<br>
-After writing the script, click Save.
+After writing the script, click Save.<br>

-STEP 6: Run the Pipeline:
+STEP 6: Run the Pipeline:<br>
-•	Go back to the Jenkins dashboard and select your newly created pipeline job.
+•	Go back to the Jenkins dashboard and select your newly created pipeline job.<br>
-•	Click Build Now to trigger the pipeline.
+•	Click Build Now to trigger the pipeline.<br>

-STEP 7: Check Pipeline Execution:
+STEP 7: Check Pipeline Execution:<br>
-•	As the pipeline runs, you’ll be able to see each stage (Checkout, Build, Test, Deploy) being executed.
+•	As the pipeline runs, you’ll be able to see each stage (Checkout, Build, Test, Deploy) being executed.<br>
-•	You can view the progress by clicking on the Build Number in the build history and selecting Console Output.
+•	You can view the progress by clicking on the Build Number in the build history and selecting Console Output.<br>